ibdgc/ibdgc.org/content/dcc/yitan.md

 ---
 name: "Yuval Itan"
-role: "Assistant Professor"
+title: "Assistant Professor"
+role: "staff"
 picture: "/img/dcc/yuval-itan.png"
-weight: 20
+weight: 30
 ---

 Dr. Yuval Itan is an Assistant Professor at the Icahn School of Medicine at